serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/Field/IsNull.md

 # Field.IsNull method (1 of 2)
 **namespace:** *[Serenity.Data](../../README.md#serenity.data-namespace)*   **assembly**: *[Serenity.Net.Services](../../README.md)*

-Creates a new "the Field IS NULL" criteria
+Creates a new "the Field IS NULL" criteria.

 ```csharp
 public BaseCriteria IsNull()
 ```

+## Return Value

+The IS NULL criteria.

 ## See Also